sindresorhus/p-event/readme.md

 Whether to resolve the promise immediately.
 Emitting one of the `rejectionEvents` won't throw an error.

-**Note**: The returned array will be mutated when the event is emitted.
+**Note**: The returned array will be mutated when an event is emitted.

 Example: